-Silicon Graphics, SGI, the SGI logo, IRIX, CHALLENGE, O2, Origin, and XFS are registered trademarks and CXFS, Performance Co-Pilot, SGI Linux, and SGI Propack for Linux are trademarks of Silicon Graphics, Inc., in the United States and /or other countries worldwide.
+Silicon Graphics, SGI, the SGI logo, IRIX, and O2 are registered trademarks and CXFS, Performance Co-Pilot, SGI Linux, SGI Propack for Linux, and XFS are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

 Brocade is a trademark of Brocade Communications Systems, Inc. FLEXIm is a trademark of GLOBEtrotter, Inc. Java is a registered trademark of Sun Microsystems, Inc. Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Netscape is a trademark of Netscape Communications Corporation.
-All other trademarks mentioned herein are the property of their respective owners.